Fresh strawberry pie by Mama Steph

-This pie is the perfect springtime dessert!
-It's beautiful on your table, tastes delicious, and if that were not enough, it is completely delicious!
-If you'd like a patriotic version, and 2/3 cup fresh blueberries to the strawberries!
+(KLTV/KTRE) - This pie is the perfect springtime dessert!
+It’s beautiful on your table, tastes delicious, and if that were not enough, it is completely delicious!

 Mama Steph’s famous fresh strawberry pie